 Better Practice Social Licence Guideline

-The Better Practice Social Licence Guideline has been developed as part of the #BetterTogether Landholder + Community Social Licence initiative, focused on social licence within the energy transition.
+The Better Practice Social Licence Guideline has been developed as part of our range of #BetterTogether Landholder + Community Social Licence initiatives.
+This guideline is focused on opportunities for transmission businesses to improve co-existence and shared value for agricultural landholders.

 Why it matters?